CKY (band): 2014–2021: Frontman changes and The Phoenix

 In May 2016, it was confirmed that Ginsburg, Margera and Deis would be continuing as a three-piece CKY (with the guitarist also singing), performing at the Random Hero Festival (in honour of deceased CKY Crew member Ryan Dunn) in Cleveland, Ohio, in June and recording a new album in July at Rancho De La Luna in Joshua Tree, California.
 The following February, the band announced its first tour as a three-piece, with 12 shows in the UK (their first in the country since 2011) scheduled for May 2017.
 Due to "popular demand", a second date at London's Camden Underworld was later added to the end of the tour, while several other shows were upgraded to larger venues.
-The group also performed at all dates on the 2017 Warped Tour, which ran between June 16 and August 6, 2017 and included 41 shows in the United States and Canada.
+The group also performed at all dates on the 2017 Warped Tour, which ran between June 16 and August 6, 2017, and included 41 shows in the United States and Canada.
 In March 2017, CKY signed a worldwide deal with Entertainment One Music, and released their fifth studio album, The Phoenix, that June.
 Throughout October and November 2017, CKY toured the United States as the opening act for HIM on HIM's farewell tour.

+On November 22, 2018, the band released an EP titled Too Precious to Kill.
+A vinyl-only release, it features three new songs and a GG Allin cover, "Bite It You Scum".
+The EP was released to streaming services the following year.

 On June 3, 2019, the band announced that Deis had left the band.
 In a statement by Deis, the bassist explained that "I'm stepping aside to focus on myself and my family so that CKY can continue their dominant return with nothing holding it back."
 Former A Life Once Lost bassist Chris Weyh performed with the band for the Vans Warped Tour 25th anniversary show.
 Ginsburg and Margera performed as a duo using backing tracks for a subsequent European tour.
-CKY released "Fuck.Shit.Help. & Yeah" featuring late Turbonegro frontman Hank von Hell, alongside Anders Odden, on November 26, 2021.
+CKY released "Fuck.Shit.Help. & Yeah" featuring late Turbonegro frontman Hank von Hell, alongside Anders Odden from Cadaver, on November 26, 2021.

-In August 2022, Ginsburg indicated that work had begun on a new CKY album.
-In March 2023, Margera announced through Twitter that a new CKY album titled "Old Dogs New Tricks" was in the process of being mixed.